OpenPoiesis/poietic-diagram/README.md

     1. Element is converted to bezier path
     2. All transformations from the root element will be combined and applied to the path
     3. For group elements all paths will be combined into a single path.
-2. Shape is extracted from element with ID `shape`.
+2. Collision is extracted from element with ID `collision`.
+3. Mask is extracted from element with ID `collision`.
-3. Origin point is extracted from element with ID `origin`.
+4. Origin point is extracted from element with ID `origin`.
     - If origin is not present, then center of the shape is used.
     - If the shape is a polygon, then centroid of the polygon is used.
-3. Bounding box is computed from the combined bezier path.
+5. Path, mask and collision shape are offset by the origin.

+## See Also:

+- [Poietic Assets](https://github.com/OpenPoiesis/poietic-assets) – collection of sources for
+  assets used in the Open Poiesis project

 ## Author